learn-co-curriculum/dsc-one-to-many-and-many-to-many-joins/README.md

 ## Summary

-In this section, you expanded your join knowledge to One-to-Many and Many-to-many joins!
+In this section, you expanded your join knowledge to one-to-many and many-to-many joins!